awesomemotive/one-click-demo-import/readme.txt

 = I have activated the plugin.
 Where is the "Import Demo Data" page? =

-You will find the import page in wp-admin -> Appearance -> Import Demo Data.
+You will find the import page in *wp-admin -> Appearance -> Import Demo Data*.

 = Where are the demo import files and the log files saved? =